 It matches the landscaping well while giving off a modern coastal look.
 For a darker shade of blue, it’ll look amazing with tans and beiges, a common exterior colour.

 Make your shed the focal point of your backyard by painting it with a happy-go-lucky hue, such as a pastel palette.
-Take these lovely garden storage units, for example.
+Take these lovely garden storage sheds, for example.

 The bright and soft shades of baby pink, mint green and buttery yellow add a colour pop feature to the exterior.
 They also work well with neutral colours, creating a feeling of earthiness.